WNSC-TV

 WNSC-TV (channel 30) is a PBS member television station in Rock Hill, South Carolina, United States.
-It is owned by the South Carolina Educational Television Commission alongside news/talk radio station WNSC-FM (88.9).
-WNSC-TV's studios are located on the campus of York Technical College in Rock Hill, and its transmitter is located in southeastern York County (east of I-77).
+It is owned by the South Carolina Educational Television Commission alongside public radio station WNSC-FM (88.9).
+WNSC-TV's studios are located inside the C Building on the campus of York Technical College on South Anderson Road in Rock Hill, and its transmitter is located in southeastern York County (east of I-77).

 WNSC-TV operates as a member station of South Carolina Educational Television (SCETV).
-Master control and most internal operations are based at SCETV's headquarters on George Rogers Boulevard in Columbia, across from Williams-Brice Stadium on the campus of the University of South Carolina.
+Master control and most internal operations are based at SCETV's headquarters at the SCETV Telecommunications Center on the campus of the University of South Carolina on George Rogers Boulevard across from Williams-Brice Stadium in Columbia.
 On cable, WNSC-TV is available on channel 15 throughout most of the Charlotte, North Carolina, television market.

 History

 The station first signed on the air on January 3, 1978, initially broadcasting instructional programs during the day before beginning full-time broadcasting in July.
 (WPRV, now WNSC-FM, signed on the same day.)
 WNSC debuted as the sixth full-power station aligned with SCETV, and the third public television station to serve the Charlotte area, after WTVI (channel 42) and Concord-based UNC-TV station WUNG-TV (channel 58).
 Previously, SCETV programming had been seen in the Rock Hill area via low-power translator station W55AA on UHF channel 55 (that channel was later occupied by MyNetworkTV affiliate WMYT-TV).